hsotoparada/chile-elections-2021/README.md

 The incoming traffic is forwarded by **Nginx** to **Gunicorn**, which in turn handles the python code containing the Dashboard Application.

-### TODO: include screenshot of dashboard
+The figure below displays the Dashboard Application layout comparing participation data for both voting rounds disaggregated by cities in the Santiago Metropolitan Region.

-The figure below displays the Web Application layout...
+Data is shown in a custom common scale in the range of 0-75%.

 ![WebApp](app/app.png)